Ch00k/virtualbox-ws/README.md

 `add_storage_controller`
 3. Interfaces and methods that are marked as not supported in the webservice in VirtualBox SDK Reference are not supported here
+4. WebsessionManager class is used to both connect to VirtualBox SOAP web service and to authenticate on it

 Documentation
 -------------